 Greater funding is needed for campaigns like No Time to Lose to continue their work in raising awareness about asbestos in the workplace.
 Surveys, studies and research that prove the ongoing dangers help to bolster campaigns’ efforts to protect employees from future illness.

 To learn more about the No Time to Lose campaign and how it aims to educate construction companies worldwide, visit the campaign website.
-You can also read the Mesothelioma Justice Network’s overview of asbestos exposure at construction sites to learn more about the threat to Americans today.
+You can also read the Mesothelioma Cancer Network’s overview of asbestos exposure at construction sites to learn more about the threat to Americans today.